tchx84/repotools/README.md

 How can I use it?
 -----------------

-0. Create your repository confiuration file.
+0. Create your repository configuration file.

     ```
     cp etc/repos.json.example etc/repos.json